Aliases for ATP6V0D2 Gene

 GeneCards Summary for ATP6V0D2 Gene

 ATP6V0D2 (ATPase H+ Transporting V0 Subunit D2) is a Protein Coding gene.
 Diseases associated with ATP6V0D2 include Autosomal Recessive Distal Renal Tubular Acidosis and Distal Renal Tubular Acidosis.
-Among its related pathways are Synaptic vesicle cycle and Immune System.
+Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
 GO annotations related to this gene include hydrogen ion transmembrane transporter activity.
 An important paralog of this gene is ATP6V0D1.

 UniProtKB/Swiss-Prot Summary for ATP6V0D2 Gene